 Financial information is an essential part of your application.
-All applicants must submit a signed financial statement or independent external audit for your last completed and finalized fiscal year at the time of application submission.
+All applicants must submit a signed financial statement or independent external audited financial statements for your last completed and finalized fiscal year at the time of application submission.

 NOTE - Organizations (GOG or PRG) with an allowable income of \$600,000 or more are required to submit an independent external audit at the time of the application deadline.
-If your most recently completed fiscal year audit is not finalized at the time of the application deadline, contact your Program Director prior to the deadline to discuss the option of submitting your audit after the deadline, which must be received by the Program Directoron or before March 1, 2023.
+If your most recently completed fiscal year audit is not finalized at the time of the application deadline, contact your Program Director prior to the deadline to discuss the option of submitting your audit after the deadline, which must be received by the Program Director on or before March 1, 2024.
 If this is not possible, the organization would be required to submit the previous year's completed audit as part of the application.
+If a financial statement meeting this criteria is not provided, the application will be considered incomplete, and deemed ineligible.